elifesciences/pattern-library/README.md

 - Create the public folder: `cd pattern-library && mkdir public`
 - Copy dependencies: `cp -r ./core/styleguide ./public/`

-## 2. Set up and run Gulp
+## 2. Build assets

-- Install required npm packages with `npm install`
+- Install required npm packages with `make node_modules`
-- Run `npx gulp` to build the css & js files.
+- Run `make public` to build the css, js, font, and image files.
-- then run `npx gulp watch` to watch for changes to files or do both in one fell swoop with `npx gulp && npx gulp watch` (the watch task on its own will not compile your assets until a file is changed).
+- Run `make watch` to watch for changes to the assets and rebuild them when detected.
-- run `npx gulp local:test:unit --mocha-grep=something` to pass the `--grep` option to mocha and run a subset of tests.
+- Run `make test` to run the tests.
-- if generating files intended for website production, invoke with the production flag, like this: `npx gulp --environment production`.
+- When generating files intended for website production, invoke with the production environment variable, like this: `ENVIRONMENT=production make public`.
 The minifies css & js files.

 ## 3. Generate PatternLab